Cynary/debian6.01/README.md

 * Through ssh, the local machines are able to add repositories and then locally they can clone them.
 * Add the main server to the static hosts of the local machines.
 * Let the fun begin :)

+Note2: chroot_jail might not work :/ Make sure to setup AllowUser in the local machine.
+Perhaps we can use a different chroot_jail with only ori installed?
+Or a different server altogether for file storage?

+Note3: orifs mounts without allowing access to other users by default.
+Seems easy to modify, I feel it's time to fork it.

 TODO
 ----